OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/media-services/media-services-dotnet-creating-live-encoder-enabled-channel.md

             string entityId = null;
             bool isCompleted = false;

-            Log("starting tootrack ", null, operation.Id);
+            Log("starting to track ", null, operation.Id);
             while (isCompleted == false)
             {
             operation = _context.Operations.GetOperation(operation.Id);
             isCompleted = IsCompleted(operation, out entityId);
             System.Threading.Thread.Sleep(TimeSpan.FromSeconds(30));
             }
-            // If we got here, hello operation succeeded.
+            // If we got here, the operation succeeded.
             Log(description + " in completed", operation.TargetEntityId, operation.Id);

             return entityId;
         }

         /// <summary>
-        /// Checks if hello operation has been completed.
+        /// Checks if the operation has been completed.
-        /// If hello operation succeeded, hello created entity Id is returned in hello out parameter.
+        /// If the operation succeeded, the created entity Id is returned in the out parameter.
         /// </summary>
-        /// <param name="operationId">hello operation Id.</param>
+        /// <param name="operationId">The operation Id.</param>
         /// <param name="channel">
-        /// If hello operation succeeded,
+        /// If the operation succeeded,
-        /// hello entity Id associated with hello sucessful operation is returned in hello out parameter.</param>
+        /// the entity Id associated with the sucessful operation is returned in the out parameter.</param>
-        /// <returns>Returns false if hello operation is still in progress; otherwise, true.</returns> private static bool IsCompleted(IOperation operation, out string entityId) {
+        /// <returns>Returns false if the operation is still in progress; otherwise, true.</returns> private static bool IsCompleted(IOperation operation, out string entityId) {
             bool completed = false;